-Legend says that in the mid- 19th century, a man named Tserkaris was working at the soap factory, to which Virgin Mary appeared, in a vision, and told him to leave because this place was her home and not a place for soap manufacturing.
+Legend says that in the mid- 19th century, a man named Tserkaris was working at the soap factory.
+Apparently the Virgin Mary appeared, in a vision, and told him to leave as this place was her home and not a place for soap manufacturing.
 The craftsman left, taking the picture with him.
 Shortly thereafter, the child of Pasha fell in the well, to the south of the temple.
 Full of despair, the Turk Pasha appealed to Virgin Mary to help him save his child and promised that in return, he would give the church back to the Christians.
 The child got out of the well safe and sound and the Turk Pasha kept his promise and started the construction of the new church.

 Pick up some souvenirs

-One of the things I love when travelling is walking around the souvenir shops; however due to normally travelling solo and for long periods I usually only stick to buying fridge magnets to add to my ever growing collection!
-However this time round I was travelling with my parents who can’t help but come home with a multitude of souvenirs from every trip!
+One of the things I love when travelling is walking around the souvenir shops; Although I usually stick to buying fridge magnets to add to my ever growing collection!
+However, I was travelling with my parents who can’t help but come home with a multitude of souvenirs from every trip!
 This trip was no exception.
 There are so many beautiful shops to buy jewellery, ceramics and other souvenirs in Chania; however one place is defiantly worth a mention, Melody Ceramics.
-This mother and son duo work together and produce some beautiful handcrafted ceramics and I would highly recommend a visit to their shop.
+This mother and son duo work together and produce some beautiful handcrafted ceramics, I would highly recommend a visit to their shop.
 You can even watch them making some of their products and they are also happy to answer any questions about the shop and the local area.